sdbedi/Hashnode-source-from-github-template/aboutme.md

 domain: sheelbedi.com
 ---

-Welcome!
 This is a continuation/soft reboot of my earlier personal site and [blog](sheelbedi.medium.com), and a place to share my thoughts.

 Software is a second career for me.
 I grew up alongside the Internet, and so I've always had an interest in tech, and particularly the web.
 However, beyond a few courses here and there, that interest never translated to any serious professional or academic commitment.
 Instead, I found my academic passion lay with modern literature, and I dreamed of making a difference.
 And so I majored in English, and went on to law school, with the full intention of a prestigious career fighting the good fight.